KubeRocketCI/docs/docs/user-guide/add-application.md

     * **Select Build Tool** -  allows to choose the build tool to use.
 A set tools and can be changed in accordance with the selected code language.

       * Java - selecting Java allows using the Gradle or Maven tool.
-      * JavaScript - selecting JavaScript allows using the NPM tool.
+      * JavaScript - selecting JavaScript allows using the NPM or PNPM tool.
       * C# - selecting C# allows using the .Net tool.
       * Python - selecting Python allows using Python tool.
       * Go - selecting Go allows using Go tool.